 The choir is closely associated with the Dutch public broadcasting world and regularly sings in radio concerts series, notably the NTR Saturday Matinee, AVROTROS Vrijdagconcert and Het Zondagochtend Concert (The Sunday Morning Concert).
 The repertoire in these series ranges from contemporary music (for instance commissioned works by Dutch composers and premières of present-day international composers such as MacMillan, Henze and Adams), to works from the Nineteenth and Twentieth Centuries and opera.

 The choir has for long been allied to the Royal Concertgebouw Orchestra.
-One remarkable moment in music history was the Netherlands and continental premiere of Britten’s War Requiem under the baton of the composer and Bernard Haitink in 1964.
+One remarkable moment in music history was the Netherlands and the continental premiere of Britten’s War Requiem under the baton of the composer and Bernard Haitink in 1964.
+This work was also performed during the most recent collaboration with the orchestra in October 2018 under the baton of Gianandrea Noseda.

-Choirmaster of The Groot Omroepkoor is Klaas Stok.
+Choirmaster of The Groot Omroepkoor since 2015 is Klaas Stok.